Comparisons / CAMEL AI vs LangChain

 CAMEL AI vs LangChain: Which Agent Framework to Use?

-CAMEL AI camel ai pioneered role-playing multi-agent conversations in a 2023 neurips paper.
-LangChain langchain is the most popular agent framework.
-Here is how they compare — and what the same patterns look like in plain Python.
+CAMEL AI pioneered role-playing multi-agent conversations in a 2023 NeurIPS paper.
+LangChain is the most popular agent framework.
+Here is how they compare — paradigm, ecosystem, and the use cases each one is actually built for.

 By the numbers